 Colombia is a destination on the rise, claiming perennial spots on “Top 20” lists and earning recognition as one of the most biodiverse countries in the world.
 Much of this acclaim is driven by the destination’s strong focus on sustainable ecotourism: over fifteen percent of Colombia’s eclectic landscape – which includes mighty volcanoes, primal rainforests, dazzling beaches and snow-capped mountains – is nationally protected.
 That number is expected to grow as Colombia pursues investments in tourism infrastructure and environmental preservation.

-With Air Canada already offering direct flights from Toronto and adding Montreal in January 2021, a trip to warm and welcoming Colombia is only one low-emission flight away.
 Below, we offer our picks for the must-sees and do’s in “The Gateway to South America”, highlighting the compelling beauty, culture, and history that sets Colombia so far apart.

 Bustle and Beauty in Bogota